Skip to content

 Configuration File

-Accessing the Configuration File tab, you can view the content of the conf.bcf file, which defines the Runner settings.
+Accessing the Configuration File tab, it is possible to view the contents of the conf.bcf file, which defines the Runner's settings.

 Runner Conf File